rschristopher/ischristtrue.com/src/truth.md

 Truth (the word of God) is the literal person of Christ Jesus.
 In other words, from mathematics to philosophy to literature, Truth in those fields is the revealed word of God, the [logos](logos/index.md) made visible, who is Christ Jesus.

-To be clear, there is no justifiable epistemology outside of Christianity and these seemingly outrageous claims
- (and not surprisingly the concept of epistemology did not even exist prior to Christianity).
-There have been
- countless attempts
- (to preserve the fruit without the tree), but all lead to nihilism, to a rejection of knowable truth.
-Rejecting the uniquely Christian notion of knowable truth yields only a desperate yearning for nothingness
- (to return to nothingness).

 And even more outrageous,
  Christ is the mediator between the transcendent and man, between God the Father and man -- and thus between